Thursday, July 7, 2016

 The history of the Catholic Church from that time to the present is no less ugly.
 And other religions have ugly skeletons in their closets, as well.
 We’ll get to those as we move through this multi-part series.

 Bill K. Underwood is a columnist and author of several books.
-You can support this channel by clicking on this link to purchase a book at Amazon.com.
+You can help support this channel by clicking on this link to purchase one of his books at Amazon.com.

 Are things actually getting better?